adrianharet/adrianharet.github.io/_posts/2024-10-14-adventures.md

 and see how the rules of the game have been questioned and refined over time.
 We will focus on a series of notable moments in democratic decision making, starting in Ancient Greece and ending with present day efforts to find a perfectly proportional representation system.
-The course will mainly follow George Szpiro’s *Numbers Rule.
-The Vexing Mathematics of Democracy, from Plato to the Present*, and structured as a series of weekly discussions on each chapter in the book.
+The course will is based on George Szpiro’s *Numbers Rule.
+The Vexing Mathematics of Democracy, from Plato to the Present*, and Ismar Volić's recent book *Making Democracy Count: How Mathematics Improves Voting, Electoral Maps, and Representation*.

+The course is structured as a series of weekly discussions on each chapter in the book.
 There will also be additional material on recent developments and trends.